api3dao/airnode/packages/protocol/README.md

 m / 44' / 60' / 0' / 0 / sponsor && 0x7FFFFFFF / (sponsor >> 31) && 0x7FFFFFFF / (sponsor >> 62) && 0x7FFFFFFF / (sponsor >> 93) && 0x7FFFFFFF / (sponsor >> 124) && 0x7FFFFFFF / (sponsor >> 155) && 0x7FFFFFFF
 ```

-Anyone can use the `xpub` that the Airnode has announced (through on-chain or off-chain channels) and the sponsor's address to derive a sponsor wallet address for a specific Airnode–sponsor pair.
+Anyone can use the `xpub` that the Airnode has announced and the sponsor's address to derive a sponsor wallet address for a specific Airnode–sponsor pair.
+Before doing so, the user should first derive the address of the wallet derived with the path `0/0` and confirm that it is the Airnode address (to make sure that the `xpub` announced for the Airnode is correct).
 Since the `xpub` belongs to the HDNode with the path `m/44'/60'/0'`, the sponsor wallet address derivation from that will be done with the path `0/sponsor && 0x7FFFFFFF/...`, i.e., the `m/44'/60'/0'` at the beginning must be omitted.

 Note that the derivation path starts with `0/...`.